Top of the pageActionset

 Use these suggestions to model the behavior you want your child to develop.

 - Set family rules.
 Have as few family rules as possible, and enforce them consistently.
 Write down your family's rules and consequences for when those rules are broken.
 Post these rules in an area that will help remind everyone.

-- Establish daily routines.
+- Set daily routines.
 An action becomes a habit through continual reminders and repetition.
-For example, brushing teeth eventually becomes a habit when you repeatedly remind the child to do so twice a day, such as after breakfast and before going to bed.
+For example, brushing teeth eventually becomes a habit when you repeatedly remind the child to do it twice a day, such as after breakfast and before going to bed.
 Write down your daily routines and post them where you will see them often.
 It will help your child if you use colorful pictures, such as a picture of a toothbrush, to identify routines.

 - Have a family calendar.
 Put family activities on the calendar as well as special occasions.
 Encourage everyone to refer to the calendar often.
 Use eye-catching stickers as visual reminders.